hessammehr/hessammehr.github.io/CV.md

 ## Employment

-### Lecturer in Chemistry and AI for Science <span> King's College London, UK | Incoming (2026–) </span>
+### Lecturer in Chemistry and AI for Science <span> King's College London, UK | 2026– </span>

 ### Leverhulme Early Career Fellow <span> University of Glasgow, UK | 2022–2025 </span>
-My fellowship leveraged automation and computational modelling to radically expand the gamut of interpretable experimental regimes in chemistry, with chemistry in aerosols as a first paradigm.
+My fellowship leveraged automation and computational modelling to radically expand the gamut of interpretable experimental regimes in chemistry, with chemistry in aerosols as a first methodological foundation.
 I created a modular, digitally controlled aerosol reactor — the first of its kind — and championed its adoption as a medium for chemical synthesis and discovery.
-Applications ranging from materials chemistry to antimicrobial discovery are being pursued within my group and via collaborations.
+Applications ranging from materials chemistry to antimicrobial discovery were pursued within my group and via collaborations.

 ### Post-doctoral Researcher <span> Cronin Group, University of Glasgow, UK | 2018–2022 </span>
 Focus areas include (i) the digitisation of synthetic chemistry, leading to [two](#chempu) [Science papers](#xdl) and commercialisation via a [patent](#patent-chemputer) that now underpins a £40M spin-out company; and (ii) algorithmic discovery of new reactivity via automated platforms integrating online analytical instruments.